5 years (part-time)

 This apprenticeship follows the Food and Drink Advanced Engineer standard.

-The entry requirement for the degree apprenticeship will typically be a minimum of three A levels at Grade B or higher, their equivalent or a Level 3 apprenticeship in a related discipline.
-Current employees who already have experience in the industry, who would like to become an apprentice, can discuss enrolment with our team of specialists.
-Start dates are usually in September.
-Those apprentices without GCSE English and Maths (A*-C or 9 - 4) will need to achieve this level prior to enrolling on their degree course.
-This can be funded separately.
+Apprentices require three A levels at Grade B or higher, their equivalent (in UCAS points) or a Level 3 apprenticeship in a related discipline.
+Current employees who already have experience in the industry and would like to become an apprentice can discuss enrolment with our team of specialists.
+Apprentices must have the right to work in England.

 Accredited by: Institution of Agricultural Engineers (IAgrE)